Published: 18 June 2020

-Capacity building: We are currently organising a training for our grantee partners on holding successful online gatherings.
-This training aims to provide our partners with more confidence in leading online gatherings and to make them more familiar with ways/tools to keep the discussion engaging.
+Capacity building: We organised a training for our grantee partners on holding successful online gatherings.
+This training aimed to provide our partners with more confidence in leading online gatherings and to make them more familiar with ways/tools to keep the discussion engaging.

 Resource sharing: We created a living resource document with our grantee partners, listing all sorts of useful tools, guides and other resources.